tjpalanca/tjcloud/README.md

   [code-server](https://github.com/coder/code-server) that allows me to develop on the cloud, with any device (including iPads and chromebooks!).
 Some special features are:
-  - Protected domains (https://<port>.<domain>) to test web apps running on the server or for exposing environments like Jupyter or Pluto
+  - Protected domains (https://\<port\>.\<domain\>) to test web apps running on the server or for exposing environments like Jupyter or Pluto
   - Custom web fonts through an NGINX sub_filter
   - Python, Julia, JS, and R installations for the confused data person
 - [PGAdmin](https://www.pgadmin.org), an excellent open source
   administration console for PostgreSQL
-- [PostgreSQL](https://www.postgresql.org) for my main database, and [Clickhouse](https://clickhouse.com) as a requirement for plausible
+- [PostgreSQL](https://www.postgresql.org) for my main database
+- [Clickhouse](https://clickhouse.com) as a requirement for Plausible Analytics, storing clickstream data
+- [Redis](https://redis.io) as a requirement for Mastodon, but also for general caching in the development server
 - [Plausible Analytics](https://plausible.io) for hosting
   privacy-friendly website analytics
 - the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard)
   for administering the cluster, and [metrics-server](https://github.com/kubernetes-sigs/metrics-server) for collecting data to present in the dashboard.
+- [Mastodon](https://joinmastodon.org) - my own personal Mastodon server
+  for interacting with the Fediverse (open source Twitter but less annoying virality and more useful, insightful content)